pydantic/pydantic/docs/usage/models.md

 In order to declare a generic model, you perform the following steps:

 * Declare one or more `typing.TypeVar` instances to use to parameterize your model.
-* Declare a pydantic model that inherits from `pydantic.generics.GenericModel` and `typing.Generic`, where you pass the `TypeVar` instances as parameters to `typing.Generic`.
+* Declare a pydantic model that inherits from `pydantic.BaseModel` and `typing.Generic`, where you pass the `TypeVar` instances as parameters to `typing.Generic`.
 * Use the `TypeVar` instances as annotations where you will want to replace them with other types or pydantic models.

-Here is an example using `GenericModel` to create an easily-reused HTTP response payload wrapper:
+Here is an example using a generic `BaseModel` subclass to create an easily-reused HTTP response payload wrapper:

 ```py
 from typing import Generic, List, Optional, TypeVar